 Computational Fluid Dynamics (CFD) and Finite Element Analysis (FEA) have been widely used almost in every industrial field to assess the performance of products, analyze and predict failures.

-Our CFD/FEA-based design technology integrates the custom-developed automatic mesh generators, 3D inverse and direct design tools, parameterized geometry models, target functions, and hemolysis and thrombosis models with commercial software, such as ANSYS®.
+Our CFD/FEA-based design technology integrates our proprietary automatic mesh generators, 3D inverse and direct design tools, parameterized geometry models, target functions, and hemolysis and thrombosis models with commercial software, such as ANSYS®.
 This state-of-the-art approach provides a far more efficient means of optimization, simulations, and modeling than traditional methods.
 It has been successfully applied to the design and developemnt of numerous adult and pediatric left ventricular assist devices (LVADs), RVADs, percutaneous VADs, total hearts, and other medical devices, bioengineering, green energy, turbomachinery, and many other industrial products.

 Our proprietary automatic elliptic mesh generators can quickly generate high-quality 3D multi-block structured grids featured with boundary orthogonality and local clustering around bodies.
 Such grids guarantee the accurate CFD prediction of complex flow in the boundary layers adjacent to the wall surfaces.